Retarded potential: Occurrence and application

 A many-body theory which includes an average of retarded and advanced Liénard–Wiechert potentials is the Wheeler–Feynman absorber theory also known as the Wheeler–Feynman time-symmetric theory.

 In gravitation, there are application examples for calculating deviations in orbits of satellites, moons or planets.
 The anomalies in the rotation curves of more than one hundred spiral galaxies of different types could also be explained.
 The data of the “SPARC (Spitzer Photometry and Accurate Rotation Curves) Galaxy collection”, which were recorded with the Spitzer Space Telescope, were used for this purpose.
 In this way, neither the assumption of dark matter nor a modification of general relativity is required to explain the observations.

-On even larger scales, the retarded gravitational potentials result in effects such as an accelerated expansion, which leads to an isotropic, but not homogeneous universe with an outer shell of dark matter with an increased mass density as well as a strong gravitational redshift of distant astronomical objects.
+In 2026 the German physicist Andreas Malcherek published about a new theory of gravitoelectromagnetism that builds on the basic work of Oliver Heaviside und Oleg D. Jefimenko.
+The new theory applies retarded gravitational potentials within Minkowski spacetime and is consistent with all the predictions of Albert Einstein's general theory of relativity, without taking into account the equivalence principle or for curved space.